jscert/jsexplain/jsref/README.md

   `object_internal_foo` would be the function to dispatch a `O.[[Foo]]` call to the appropriate function depending on the implementations defined on the `O` object.

-### Type Constructor Names
-  At present, many type constructors are prefixed with the string ``.
-This is for legacy reasons only, and is to be removed in the future.
-(See issue
-  #19)